Key takeaways

 Matching capabilities

 Spreadsheets rely on VLOOKUP and pivot tables.
-Automated systems predict matches across partials, fees, refunds, and complex patterns, while Exceptions surface in a review queue instead of hiding in rows.
+Automated reconciliation tools predict matches across partials, fees, refunds, and complex patterns.
+Exceptions surface in a review queue instead of hiding in rows.

 Rate management

-Automation applies a clear policy for RBI versus bank TT versus gateway rates, records the chosen source, and enables overrides with a note.
+Automation applies a clear policy for RBI versus bank TT versus gateway rates.
+It records the chosen source and enables overrides with a note.
+This is the backbone of a reliable automated FX reconciliation system.

 Journal creation and posting